 If you decide not to overnight in Tokyo on the way in, there are several options regarding travel from the Narita airport.

 Travelers who take the Keisei Skyliner from Narita switching to the SKS must go out of the Keisei terminal at Ueno and walk two blocks to the adjacent JR station.
 Even though the stations are close, the SKS tracks are in the bowels of the JR station, down about three escalators, so allow at least 10-15 minutes at a brisk, non-dawdling walk.)
-The SKS fare is about Y8000 (about $80!), and the trip takes about an hour.
+The SKS fare is about ¥8000 (about $80), and the trip takes about an hour and a half.

 If you choose to overnight in Tokyo before coming to Aizu, to break apart the long trip, beat the jet-lag, and do some sight-seeing, there're many museums in Ueno park (art, science, history, etc.) so it's doubly compelling, depending on your plans for your transition day.
 There are various (comfortable, family-run) inns in Ueno, some in the shadow of Ameyoko Sundries Market, including Koyamatsu ([+81](3)3833-6821, but they don't speak much English) or Kiniuya.
 They're convenient and traditional (futon on tatami).
-These aren't luxury ryokans, but reasonably priced (maybe around Y5,000).
-A fancy inn like you might have stayed in or read about would normally cost at least twice that, but for such inns there is often an elaborate meal included and/or an onsen, neither of which such modest inns have (there might be breakfast included, and of course there is a shower/bath [perhaps with shared toilet facilities], but they aren't onsens).
-These inns are very close to the train station, three minutes walk.
+These aren't luxury ryokans, but reasonably priced (maybe around ¥5,000).
+A fancy inn like you might have read about would normally cost at least twice that, but for such inns there is often an elaborate meal included and/or an onsen, neither of which such modest inns have (there might be breakfast included, and of course there is a shower/bath [perhaps with shared toilet facilities], but they aren't onsens).
+These inns are quite close to the train station, just a few minutes' walk.

 Alternatively, if you want to stay in a hotel in Roppongi (a district famous for its nightlife and foreigners), check the departure time of the "limousine bus" towards Akasaka for either the ANA Hotel or the Grand Hyatt Tokyo Hotel in Roppongi Hills (It's the same bus; fare is ¥3000 [half price for children].): http://www.limousinebus.co.jp/e/timetable/narita/akasaka_h.html